 Target demographics: incubate ideas that benefit all sectors of the nonprofit endeavor.

-Geographic areas served: All California, mostly Bay Area, several states (17)
+Geographic areas served: All California, mostly Bay Area, several states (17), countries (4)

 Programs: We're a fiscal sponsor organization.
 We enable individuals and groups, working together, to create and invest in projects that benefit the public.
 We do this by providing fiscal sponsorship and financial, human resources, and grants management services.